mdwcrft/mdwcrft.github.io/_posts/2019-04-02-S2-distributions.md

 ## Gaussian

-Also known as the *normaal* distribution it is a very general case, and can be applied to almost every situation by the virtue of Central Limit Theorem.
+Also known as the *normal* distribution it is a very general case, and can be applied to almost every situation by the virtue of Central Limit Theorem.
 The shape is known as a *bell curve* and it is symmetric about the mean.

 Plotting the Normal PDF in Python: